warthog9/tenstorrent.github.io/core/systems/quietbox/specifications.md

 ## Operating System Requirements

 The TT-QuietBox system ships without an operating system installed.
-We recommend installing Ubuntu 20.04 (Focal Fossa) to properly use the Tenstorrent Tensix Processors.
+We recommend installing Ubuntu 22.04 (Jammy Jellyfish) to properly use the Tenstorrent Tensix Processors.

 ## QSFP-DD Connections and System Topology